google-research/meliad/README.md

 ```

 Install required packages into the python virtual environment.
 If you want to
 use GPUs, then Jax must be upgraded to use CUDA.
+Installing t5 after upgrading
+jax may be necessary to avoid link errors (we don't know why).

 ```
-pip install -r requirements.txt pip install --upgrade "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_releases.html
+pip install -r requirements.txt pip install --upgrade "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_releases.html pip install t5
 ```

 On Unix systems, you may need to ensure that `PYTHONPATH` includes the